yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS student guide - Continuous delivery in VSTS and Azure.md

 5. Why shouldn't we have multiple long lived branches in source control?

-6. Create a plan on how to switch the source control location from Visual Studio Team Services to GitHub.
+6. Create a plan on how to switch the source control location from Azure DevOps to GitHub.

 *Enhance system logging functionality*